TwilaT-Lab/T-Lab2026/docs/fnirs/Building_fNIRS_cap.md

 ![layer_sequence]({{ '/docs/images/layer_sequence.png' | relative_url }})

 **Installation steps:**
-1. Build the grommet according to the layering sequence above.
+1. Build the grommets according to the layering sequence above.
 2. Pass the grommet through the designated hole in the cap.
-3. Use pliers to pry open the flaps/tabs of the base.
+3. Use pliers to open the base grommet.

-4. Clamp and lock the grommet securely into the base.
+5. Clamp and lock the grommet securely into the base.

 > **Note:** Install a stabilizer for **every** channel — it keeps the source and detector at a fixed, consistent distance for that channel.